Making Catalan Literature Travel for International Publishers and Agents

 The fellowship programme will interact with the Books in Catalan Week to offer a wide range of events.
 It will include introductory sessions on Catalan literature, an overview of the Catalan literary publishing world, informal meetings with writers, illustrators and translators as well as visits to emblematic bookstores and to other outstanding cultural sites.
 Among these series of activities, we will organise a schedule of 30’ meetings with Catalan publishers and agents selected in accordance with your catalogue contents.

-The IRL will invite 7 Fiction publishers/agents and 5 children’s and YA’s books publishers/agents.
-In order to optimise your experience, the programme will include both common activities and specific initiatives related to your focus of interest.
+The IRL will invite nine Fiction publishers/agents and seven children’s and YA’s books publishers/agents.
+In order to optimise their experience, the programme will include both common activities and specific initiatives related to your focus of interest.

 The following criteria are taken into account to select the candidates: country and catalogue of the publishing house, Catalan authors published and reasons for applying.